LiorZ/hdac8_thesis/thesis.rst

 Introduction
 =============

+	Our study combines several disciplines, joined together to create a classifier that predicts new substrates for HDAC8.
+First, we'll provide a brief introduction to HDAC8 and its biological significance.
+Then, we'll describe the computational framework used in this project.
+Finally, we'll review solutions and different approaches taken in similar studies.

 Histone Deacetylase 8
 ----------------------

-	Metal dependent Histone Deacetylases (HDACs) catalyze the hydrolysis of of acetyl-L-lysine to acetate and L-lysine, a process that is commonly called *deacetylation*.
+	Metal dependent Histone Deacetylases (HDACs) catalyze the hydrolysis of acetyl-L-lysine to acetate and L-lysine, a process that is commonly called *deacetylation*.
 This reaction is a basis to a magnificent number of regulatory processes and is shown to be a prominent factor in a number of diseases [42]_ [23]_ .
-Histone deacetylases, as their name suggests are a class of enzymes that are responsible for the deacetylation of histone proteins, a process that typically alters the chromatin structure and leads to transcriptional repression; the hydrolysis of acetyl-lysine to lysine and acetate causes the histone tail to become positively charged, as the acetate cease to mask the positive charge of lysine.
-This positively charged lysine contributes to the electrostatic interactions formed with the negatively charged DNA backbone, causing the DNA to wrap tighter around the histone and as a result be much less accessible to transcription factors and transcription initiators.
+Histone deacetylases, as their name suggests are a class of enzymes that are responsible for the deacetylation of histone proteins, a process that typically alters the chromatin structure and leads to transcriptional repression; the hydrolysis of acetyl-lysine to lysine and acetate causes the histone tail to become positively charged, as the acetate ceases to mask the positive charge of lysine.
+This positively charged lysine contributes to the electrostatic interactions formed with the negatively charged DNA backbone, causing the DNA to wrap tighter around the histone and as a result become much less accessible to transcription factors and other proteins.

+	HDAC8 is a key participant in a growing number of biological processes.
+As its name implies, HDAC8 is one of the regulatory components that enables the tight epigenetic control over the chromatin and was shown to regulate p53 levels [37]_ , participate in skull morphogenesis [38]_ and function as key factor in smooth muscle contractility [39]_ .
+HDAC8 was specifically found overexpressed, above all other HDACs in neuroblastome [42]_  and various HDAC8 inhibitors were shown to induce apoptosis in Lymphoma cell lines [43]_ - findings that could imply that HDAC8 is involved in tumorigensis in some tissues.

+	In recent years interesting evidence is accumulating, indicating that this is only the tip of the iceberg. *Wilson et al* showed for the first time that HDAC8 together with Sirt-1 and p300 form an acetylation switch that modulates the transcriptional activity of Estrogen-Related receptor :raw-math:`$\alpha$` (ERR :raw-math:`$\alpha$`), but what's more intriguing is that HDAC8 was found to deacetylate ERR :raw-math:`$\alpha$` itself which is not a histone protein at all.
+Although it is known for quite some time that various HDACs have the ability to deacetylate non-histone substrates, particularly HDAC1 [40]_  [41]_ - this was the first time that HDAC8 was captured in such a mechanism.
+A Recent study showed that HDAC8 also deacetylates SMC3 - a subunit of the cohesin complex that mediates sister chromatid cohesion.
+Failure to deacetylate this particular protein might cause CdLS (Cornelia de Lange syndrome) - a genetic disease whose patients suffer from retardation and overall deformity [63]_ .

 	HDAC1 was the first HDAC to be identified back in 1996 [27]_ and since then, 18 others were confirmed by various groups [citations].
-These enzymes can be divided to 4 subclasses, I-IV based on their evolutionary descent (see Figure :ref:`hdacphylo`).
-HDAC8 is unique among all the other HDACs - it posses few features that makes him a great model for studying the biological role of deacetylation.
-It's the only one from all HDACs that can be found as a single polypeptide [34]_ *in vivo*, the rest are found as high molecular weight multiprotein complexes.
-Furthermore, it is much easier to study work with experimentally since most purified recombinant HDACs are enzymatically inactive [35]_ .
+These enzymes can be divided to 4 subclasses, I-IV, based on their evolutionary descent (see Figure :ref:`hdacphylo`).
+HDAC8 is unique among all the other HDACs - it possesses several features that make it a great model for studying the biological role of deacetylation.
+It's the only HDAC that is found as a single polypeptide *in vivo* [34]_ , the rest are found as high molecular weight multiprotein complexes.
+Furthermore, it is much easier to work with experimentally since most purified recombinant HDACs are enzymatically inactive [35]_ .
 Therefore, we conclude that from a structural biology perspective, HDAC8 is the best model among mammalian HDACs.

 .. figure:: images/hdac_phylo.png
 	:scale: 35%